fcharras/copain/README.md

 - to run several FCEUX instances at once, you will need to install the package `xvfb` (likely available through your package manager).
 - to run the RL scripts, you would need to set up pytorch and, for GPU computing, an appropriate cuda environment.

+### Docker build

+A dockerfile is provided to enable an easier setup of the working environment.
+It embeds a python environment, a lua5.1 environment, and the fceux executable.

+It does not contains `copain`, it is yours to install it within the container.

+To build the image, execute `docker build . -t copain` from within the root of the repository.

+Then run a container with e.g

+`docker run --rm -it --gpus all -e "DISPLAY=$DISPLAY" -v "$HOME/.Xauthority:/root/.Xauthority:ro" --net=host -v /path/to/copain/:/project_dir copain`

+where

+- `-it` enables interactive mode and a tty
+- `--rm` will remove the container when exiting
+- `--gpus all` requires the nvidia container toolkit, enables using the gpu from within the container
+- `-e "DISPLAY=$DISPLAY" -v "$HOME/.Xauthority:/root/.Xauthority:ro" --net=host` enables running gui (and fceux) from within the container
+- `-v /path/to/copain/:/project_dir` enables mounting your local repository in `/project_dir` within the container and subsequently install the project from within this directory.

 ### Installation

 CLI options are not implemented yet, so local installation in editable mode is recommended so you can easily edit a script before running it: